ID that you’ll need to vote in person

 You do not need photo ID to submit a postal vote.
 Read more information and apply to vote by post.

-If you're registered to vote anonymously, you'll need to show an Anonymous Electors Document (AED) to vote at a polling station.
+If you're registered to vote anonymously, you'll need to show an Anonymous Elector's Document (AED) to vote at a polling station.
 This will be the only accepted form of ID for anonymous electors at polling stations.
-Anonymous electors will be invited to apply for the AED early this year.

 More information about Voter ID is available on the Electoral Commission’s website.